naninovel/docs/docs/guide/getting-started.md

 Enter play mode and start a new game to see the result.

-It's also possible to store the naninovel scripts at a `Resources/Scripts` folder, which will make them all "visible" to the engine by default.
-This is not recommended though, as some of the editor features (like script selection dropdowns) won't work.

 In case "NEW GAME" button of the title menu is not active, make sure "Start Game Script" property in the script configuration (`Naninovel -> Configuration -> Scripts`) is equal to the name of the created script.
 The property is populated automatically when creating the first script via create asset menu, but this may not work if you copy some existing script to the project.

 ![Start Script](https://i.gyazo.com/76e167cb24adfb4d0b454b372f05eb3d.png)